Joseph Aidoo (politician): Career

 He is a Research fellow and a lecturer.
 He was a lecturer at the Kwame Nkrumah University of Science and Technology and a research fellow.
 He was a researcher with the Institute of Land Management and Development ILMAD and did extensive work on land and cocoa.
-He has been the principal country researcher for a number of International Organisations such as the United Nation's Food And Agricultural Organisation FAO and the International Food Policy Research Institute (IFPRI), Washington, as well as HR Wallingford.
+He has been the principal country researcher for a number of International Organisations such as the United Nations' Food And Agricultural Organisation FAO and the International Food Policy Research Institute (IFPRI), Washington, as well as HR Wallingford.
 He has a number of publications to his name.Key amongst them are K.Otsuka, J.B Aidoo et al. "Land Tenure and the Management of the Land Trees, the case of Customary Land Tenure Areas of Ghana".

 A Quisumbing, J.B Aidoo et al. 2001; "Evolution of Land Customary Land Tenure Agroforestry in Ghana".
 A. R. Quisumbing, J.B AIDOO et al. 1998 "Women's land Rights in the Transition to Individualised Ownership".
 K. Otsuka, J.B Aidoo et al. 1998 "Causes and consequences of Changing Land Tenure Institutions in Western Ghana".
 Cornish, G. and Aidoo, J. and Ayamby, I. (2001) Informal irrigation in the peri-urban zone of Kumasi, Ghana - an analysis of farmer activity and productivity.
 Project Report.
 HR Wallingford Ltd. Cornish, G. and Aidoo, J. (2000) Informal irrigation in the peri-urban zone of Kumasi, Ghana: findings from an initial questionnaire survey.
 Project Report.
 HR Wallingford Ltd.